 1500VA gives you enough runtime to keep working during small power outages, it can run 1 hour and 8 minutes with a load of 100 watts.
 If you live in an area with regular short black-outs, then this large APC is a really good choice.

-- 8 Outlets (NEMA 5-15R): 4 UPS Battery Backup with Surge Protection Outlets, and 4 Surge Protector Only Outlets (1080 Joules)
+- 8 Outlets (NEMA 5-15R): 4 surge protector with battery backup; 4 outlets with Surge Protection Only

-- Automatic Voltage Regulation (AVR) instantly corrects low/high voltage fluctuations, and is Active PFC compatible
+- Boost Automatic Voltage Regulation (AVR): instantly corrects low/high voltage fluctuations without discharging the battery, and is Active PFC compatible

 Semi Professional UPS with Smart Connect